Skip to main content

 So what was the process we followed so far to effectively fuzz for correctness?

-1. Set up the basic fuzzing harness so you’re passing the right input in, testing the output type, and catching each type of exception the target throws.
+1. Set up the basic fuzzing harness so you’re passing an input in, testing the output type, and catching each type of exception the target throws.

-2. Start implementing property testing by thinking about what makes an implementation of the target algorithm “correct”, such as when exceptions should be thrown
+2. Start implementing property testing by thinking about how to evaluate outputs as correct or incorrect, or when exceptions should be thrown

-3. Change the exception catching to print out exceptions and the inputs that cause them to find patterns, then turn those patterns into properties
+3. Change the exception handling to print out exceptions and the inputs that cause them in order to find patterns, then turn those patterns into properties

-4. Add checks for properties on both the positive and negative sides of the target function logic
+4. Add checks for properties on both the positive and negative sides of the target function logic, throwing exceptions when unexpected cases are encountered

-5. Continue until you have checks that define most (or all) of the reasons for success or failure
+5. Continue until you have checks that define most (or all) of the reasons an implementation could be considered correct

-This does take time, but it can lead to very robust testing in a fairly step-by-step manner, so consider it for code that really deserves the extra scrutiny.
+This take some time, but it can lead to very robust testing in a fairly step-by-step manner, so is worth it for code that requires additional scrutiny.

-Also, a lot of what we did slowed down our fuzzing, with the first harness getting ~70K execs/sec in my VM (but catching no real bugs), while the final one measured around ~25K.
+A second thing to note is that a lot of what we did slowed down our fuzzing.
+The harness we started with got ~70K execs/sec in my VM (but catching no real bugs), while the final one measured around ~25K.

 The speed of your fuzzer is critical to its effectiveness, because fuzzers’ primary value is that they can try millions of inputs.
 This doesn’t mean we should remove property testing or slightly involved checks, we just have to understand what we’re testing and keep an eye on speed.